GaneshKantle/GaneshKantle/README.md

 ### 👋 Hi, I’m Ganesh Kantle

-- 👀 Passionate about **Web3, Blockchain, and Frontend Development**
+- 👀 Passionate about **Frontend Development, Web3, and Blockchain**
 - 🌱 Currently exploring **Blockchain, ReactJS, and Smart Contracts**
 - 💡 Always eager to **learn, build, and contribute to open-source projects**
 - 💞️ Looking to collaborate on **Web3, DeFi, and ReactJS-based projects**